allebone/help.omni.af.mil/docs/PEX/Training.md

 2. Select the squadron from the dropdown menu.

 3. Select the Course Name from the dropdown menu.

+    !!!
+NOTE
-NOTE: The course that you created will initially have the name of the course followed by \(NEW\).
+        The course that you created will initially have the name of the course followed by \(NEW\).
 Once the BOI’s have been added and saved, that will change to \(ACTIVE\).

 4. Add Blocks of Instruction \(BOI\) to the correct training day by clicking the BOI icons and moving them to the appropriate spot on the course build canvas.
 Every distinct lesson is a BOI.